What steps to take it you are being sued in Singapore?

 Do not ignore a writ of summons – act.

-1. You can write to the plaintiff and accept their claim against you and pay whatever amount he or she is asking for.
-If the claim is for a small sum of money, this option may be cheaper than hiring your own lawyer.
+• You can write to the plaintiff and accept their claim against you, paying whatever amount he or she is asking for.
+If the claim is for a small sum of money, this option might be cheaper than legal representation.

-2. You could also attempt to settle with the plaintiff.
-This option is available at any point in the proceedings.
-If you and the plaintiff come to an agreement to settle the case, you must inform the Court.
-The lawsuit will then be discontinued or withdrawn once both parties have come to an agreement.
+• Alternatively, you could attempt to settle with the plaintiff.
+This is an option at any stage in civil litigation.
+If you and the plaintiff agree to settle the civil suit, inform the Court.
+The lawsuit will then be discontinued or withdrawn, with both parties having agreed to the terms.

-What is a Judgement in default of appearance?
+What is a judgment in default of appearance?

-You now have 14 days to prepare your defence.
-If you do not file a Defence within this 14-day period, the Court will deem that pleadings have closed and the Plaintiff is at liberty to apply for default judgement against you.
+Having entered a Memorandum of Appearance, you now have 14 days to prepare your defense.
+If you fail to submit a Defence within this 14-day period, the Court may conclude that pleadings have closed, giving the plaintiff the liberty to apply for default judgement against you.

-If you believe that you also have a separate legal claim against the plaintiff, your lawyer can advise you on serving a counterclaim with the defence.
-You may be able to apply for summary judgement if the plaintiff has no defence to your counter-claim.
+If you believe that you also have a separate legal claim against the plaintiff while getting sued, your lawyer can advise you on serving a counterclaim with the defense.
+You may be able to apply for summary judgement if the plaintiff has no defense to your counterclaim.

 What happens before the trial?

-Once the Defence and Reply (document prepared by the plaintiff in response to your defence) have been exchanged, both parties prepare for trial.
+Once the Defense and Reply (document prepared by the plaintiff in response to your defense) have been exchanged, both parties prepare for the civil litigation trial.
 This will involve a pre-trial conference (PTC) between the parties.

 The plaintiff will apply to the Court for a ‘Summons for directions’ to determine the steps that need to be taken before trial.
 The Court may also order that the two parties proceed for mediation if parties are agreeable to having their dispute resolved through other means.